zshipko/worm/README.md

 # worm

-A Redis-protocol server framework for Go
+A RESP3 server framework for Go

+## Protocol

+`worm` implements the majority of the RESP3 protocol, however the following components are not yet implemented:
+- Streaming types
+- Attribute type

 ## Getting started